 To reduce magnetic interference between CTs on adjacent phases, it is a good practice to separate them by about 1 inch (25 mm).
 This also helps to prevent dust and debris from forming a bridge across the phase conductor terminals or bus bars and possibly causing a flashover arc.

-When using split core CTs, its best to position the conductor in the bottom of the U shaped half of the CT, away from the opening end where there is magnetic flux leakage.
+When using split core CTs, it’s best to position the conductor in the bottom of the ‘U’ shaped half of the CT, away from the opening end where there is magnetic flux leakage.
 Plastic cable ties can be used to secure the position of the CT on the phase conductor.
-A cable tie can also be secured around the perimeter of CTS series CTs to prevent them for accidentally coming apart.
+A cable tie can also be secured around the perimeter of some models of CTs to prevent them from accidentally opening.

 Orientation And Polarity

 CTs are marked with a symbol (arrow) or label which indicates the correct mechanical orientation of the CT on the conductor being measured.
-Find the arrow or label THIS SIDE TOWARD SOURCE on the CT and install the CT with the label or arrow facing toward the current source: generally the utility meter or the circuit breaker.
+Find the arrow or label ‘This side towards source’ on the CT and install the CT with the label or arrow facing toward the current source: generally the utility meter or the circuit breaker.

 In addition to installing CTs with the correct mechanical orientation, electrical polarity, as indicated by their white and black wires must also be correct.
 Each pair of CT wires connects to the appropriate terminal on the to the black six position screw terminal block.
 The terminals are labeled ØA CT, ØB CT, and ØC CT.
 The polarity of each pair of terminals is indicated by a white and black dot on the label.
 Be sure to connect the white wire to the phase terminal aligned with the white dot, and the black wire to the terminal with the black dot.